ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/archiving_models/index.rst

 Adding Artifacts
 ----------------

-When building simulations, we store artifacts on the cluster not on the GitHub repository because storing large files on GitHub is difficult and can make cloning and working on the repo much slower.
+When building simulations, we store artifacts on the cluster instead of on the GitHub repository because storing large files on GitHub is difficult and can make cloning and working on the repo much slower.
 Therefore, once the model is complete we need to add the artifacts